Arima1506/flipkartClone/README.md

-As a beginner in web developmrnt,I created this flipkart clone using my knowledge of HTML and CSS.It was fun worjing on this .Hope you like it even if its not perfect.
+As a beginner in web development,I created this flipkart clone using my basic knowledge of HTML and CSS.It was fun working on this .Hope you like it even if its not perfect.